Teardrop Breast Implants: What to Consider?

 Try on sizers during your consultation: Trying on sizers can help you get a better idea of how different sizes and shapes will look and feel on your body.

-Consider your surgeon’s recommendations: Your surgeon has experience and expertise in choosing the right size and shape of breast implants.
+Consider your surgeon’s recommendations: Your surgeon has experience and expertise in choosing the recommended size and shape of breast implants.
 It is important to take their recommendations into consideration when making your final decision.

-Implants Placement
+Implant Placement

 Subglandular vs Submuscular Placement